poweradmin/poweradmin-docs/docs/user-guide/permissions.md

 - Can change owners, zone types, and master server IPs for others' zones
 - High-level permission typically reserved for administrators

-### zone_comment_edit_own
+### zone_content_edit_own_as_client
-- Allows the user to add or edit comments for zones they own
+- Allows the user to edit record content in zones they own, except SOA and NS records
-- Comments provide documentation and context for zones
+- Limited permission for users who should only modify certain record types
-- Helps with zone organization and management
+- Provides restricted zone management capabilities

-### zone_comment_edit_others
-- Allows the user to add or edit comments for zones owned by other users
-- Users can annotate zones they don't own
-- Useful for team environments where documentation is shared

-## Record Permissions
+## Search Permissions

-### record_comment_edit_own
-- Allows the user to add or edit comments for records in zones they own
-- Comments can provide context for specific DNS records
-- Helps with documentation and change tracking

-### record_comment_edit_others
+### search
-- Allows the user to add or edit comments for records in zones they don't own
+- Allows the user to perform searches across the system
-- Users can annotate records in other users' zones
+- User can search for zones, records, and other elements
-- Useful for collaborative environments
+- Basic functionality for finding resources in larger deployments

 ## User Permissions